 • Please note that summer TA and course instructor income can increase students’ total income as summer income is not considered to be part of the funding package.

 • You may be offered an RAship by a faculty member.
-A percentage of RA income is included in the funding package while the remainder is income above and beyond the funding package.
 If you are in the funded cohort and being offered an RAship, please consult the Graduate Administrator.

 • Money from RAships is income, disbursed like TA income (above).

 As discussed above, your funding will reach you at different points during the year.
 If you are a recipient of a major scholarship, please see the payment terms of that scholarship.
 UTF installments are paid three times per year (September, January and May).
 For those receiving “top-ups,” you will receive that amount in May.
 TA and RA income is detailed in your letter of offer, and payments are made monthly during the period of your contract.
 Tuition, which you must pay from your funding package, is due by the end of April as long as you defer your fees at the beginning of the academic year.

 Funding Beyond the Funded Cohort

 The Doctoral Completion Award (DCA) is available to students who are no longer within the funded cohort but within the time limit of their degrees.
 EAS DCA policies describe how the Department adjudicates the Award.
 Applications are due on April 1 of each year.
 The value of the award is determined by available funds.
 Not all students who are eligible receive awards.